How to start an email exercise

 I have attached:

 (verb) In English, it is more common to say I have attached, than I attach.
+To make it more formal, use 'please find attached' instead.
 In a letter, you say I have included/enclosed not attached (means something physical, which you can touch).
 In Spanish: "adjunto".

 Close